-For more than 20 years, the Beers Criteria for Potentially Inappropriate Medication Use in Older Adults has been the leading source of information about the safety of prescribing drugs for older people.
-To help prevent medication side effects and other drug-related problems in older adults, the American Geriatrics Society (AGS) has updated and expanded this important resource.
-The expanded AGS Updated Beers Criteria for Potentially Inappropriate Medication Use in Older Adults identifies medications with risks that may be greater than their benefits for people 65 and older.
+For more than 20 years, the Beers Criteria for Potentially Inappropriate Medication Use in Older Adults have been a leading source of information about the safely prescribing medications for older people.
+The AGS Beers Criteria identify medications with risks that may be greater than their benefits for people age 65 and older.

 As you get older, your body changes.
 These changes can increase the chances that you’ll have side effects when you take medications.
-Older people usually have more health problems and take more medications than younger people.
-Because of this, they are also more likely to experience dangerous drug-drug interactions.
-Every year, one in three adults 65 or older has one or more adverse (harmful) reactions to a medication or medications.
-This is why it’s important for researchers to identify and help reduce use of drugs that are associated with more risks than benefits in older people.
+Older people often have more health problems and take more medications than younger people.
+Because of this, older adults are more likely to experience harmful interactions between different medications.
+In fact, one in six adults age 65 or older will likely have one or more harmful reactions to a medication or medications.
+This is why it’s important to identify and help reduce the use of medications that are associated with more risks than benefits in older people.

-Using a time-tested method for developing care guidelines, and following the recommendations of the Institute of Medicine, members of the expert panel reviewed more than 2,000 high-quality research studies about medications prescribed for older adults.
+Using a time-tested method for developing treatment guidelines, and following the recommendations of the Institute of Medicine, members of the AGS Beers Criteria expert panel reviewed 6,700 high-quality research studies about certain potentially inappropriate medications prescribed for older adults.

-Based on the review of this research, the experts identified:
+Based on the review of this research, the experts updated lists of:

-- 34 medications and types of medications that are “potentially inappropriate” for older people.
-Healthcare providers should consider avoiding drugs on this list when prescribing for adults 65 or older.
-These medications pose a higher risk of side effects, may not work as well in an older person, and may be replaced with safer or more effective medications or non-drug remedies.
+- Medications and types of medications that are “potentially inappropriate” for older people.
+Healthcare providers should consider avoiding medications on this list when prescribing for adults age 65 and older.
+These medications generally pose a higher risk of side effects, may not work as well in an older person, and can sometimes be replaced with safer or more effective medications or non-medication remedies.
 (See the list)

-- Medications used for 14 common health problems that are potentially inappropriate for older adults.
-Older adults often have other diseases or disorders in addition to these 14 health problems that the medications may make worse.
+- Medications that are potentially inappropriate for older adults with certain common health problems.
+Older adults often have other specific diseases or disorders that some medications may make worse.
 (See the list)

 How Health Professionals Are to Use this List

-Healthcare providers refer to the AGS Beers Criteria when deciding whether and what to prescribe for older adults, but should not make these decisions based only on the criteria.
-Among other reasons, they shouldn’t do this because the criteria don’t apply to all situations that older patients face.
-The criteria, for example, don’t take into account all of the unique circumstances of older people getting palliative or hospice care.
+Healthcare providers refer to the AGS Beers Criteria when deciding whether and what to prescribe for older adults, but they should not make these decisions based only on the AGS Beers Criteria.
+Among other reasons, they shouldn’t do this because the AGS Beers Criteria don’t apply to all situations that older patients face.
+The AGS Beers Criteria, for example, don’t take into account all of the unique circumstances for older people receiving palliative or hospice care.

-Because the criteria shouldn’t dictate what healthcare providers prescribe, healthcare providers should not be penalized for prescribing a medication for an older person simply because it is on one of the criteria lists.
-Different older adults respond differently to the same medication, and, again, for some patients, drugs listed in the criteria will be the best choices.
+Because the AGS Beers Criteria shouldn’t dictate what healthcare providers prescribe, healthcare providers should not be penalized for prescribing a medication for an older person simply because it is on one of the AGS Beers Criteria lists.
+Different older adults respond differently to the same medication, and for some people, the medications listed in the AGS Beers Criteria will be the best choices.

 - Keep a list of all of the medications you take—both non-prescription and prescription.
 This includes any supplements that you take, such as vitamins.
-You should also write down the doses, and bring it with you whenever you see a healthcare professional.
-This way, he or she will know what drugs and supplements you are taking and can check whether these might be causing side effects, or could cause side effects, if taken along with new medications.
+You should also write down the doses, and remember to bring the list with you whenever you see a healthcare professional.
+This way, he or she will know what medications and supplements you are taking and can check whether these might be causing side effects, or could cause side effects, if taken along with a new medication.

 This summary is from the full report titled, AGS Updated Beers Criteria for Potentially Inappropriate Medication Use in Older Adults.
-It is in the March 2012 issue of the Journal of the American Geriatrics Society (JAGS).
+It will be published in the November 2015 issue of the Journal of the American Geriatrics Society (JAGS).